 - Clogged gutters and downspouts.
 A home’s gutters and downspouts should collect rainwater and direct it away from the house.
 They can’t do their job if they’re clogged with leaves or debris, though.
 The same goes for downspouts that are too short.
 Without proper channels to flow away from the home, water will build up near the home’s foundation during heavy rain.
 When it does, it creates hydrostatic pressure (covered next), which can lead to water intrusion.

 - Hydrostatic pressure.
+Basements get wet because they’re underground and, as such, are vulnerable to hydrostatic pressure.
 Hydrostatic pressure is the term for the pressure water exerts when it builds up around and underneath your home.
 As water collects around your home’s foundation, it starts to press inward on the walls, forcing moisture through foundation cracks, pipe joints, basement windows or faulty window wells, and other access points.

 - Expansive soil.
 Clay-heavy soils expand when they get wet.
 As they do, they push on the walls, the sides of your foundation, and the ground beneath your home.
 Over time, this can create cracks that allow water to enter your basement.

-- Frost heaving.
+- Frost heaving and foundation cracks.
 Frost heave happens when the formation of frost moves the soil, causing uneven sidewalks and patio slabs or even causing your foundation to lift and sink, creating stress fractures that allow water into your basement.
 While most new homes are built with below-grade foundation walls designed to prevent frost heave, older homes (or homes built against code) may not have these protections.
+Shrinkage cracks are also common in poured concrete foundation walls.
+While they don’t impact your home’s structural integrity, they create microscopic gaps through which rainwater can seep into your basement – especially after heavy rain.

 If you’ve noticed water in your basement, you must act quickly to correct the problem.